DrDub/php-nlgen/examples/README.md

 by a program that just generates insults, that is).

-The new multilingual extensions are showcased in the multilingual/ folder.
+Multilingual extensions are showcased in the multilingual/ folder.
 It is a budget modifications commentary generator to go with an existing Web site (http://budgetplateau.com).
 This example was done independently from that site and it is not affiliated with them in any way.
 The original site allows people to experiment with budget changes.
 The example code produces fictional potential reactions to the budget changes, both in English and French.
 The example code shows how to deal with multiple lexicons and how functions can be reused across languages or split for specific ones, as necessary.

+The ste folder contains Simple Technical English Linearizer built duing the first NLG hackathon at INLG'16.

+The webnlg contains an attempt at the WebNLG 2017 challenge (unsubmitted).